GenesisEducationKyiv/front-end-school-3-0-Mazurofficial/docs/adr/adr-01-refactoring-structure.md

 ### Transition to feature-based structural organization:

-- Components and logic are grouped by features.
+- Components (TrackList, GenreSelect, Modal, Audio) and logic are grouped by features.
-- Large components are divided into subcomponents.
+- Large components (Track, TrackControls) are divided into subcomponents.

 ### Transition to Redux Toolkit 2.0 syntax: